-Further controls of emissions from international shipping could improve air quality for a large share of European population, given that about half of the EU population lives within 50 km distance from the Sea.
+Further controls of emissions from international shipping could improve air quality for a large share of the European population, given that about half of the EU population lives within a 50 km distance from the sea.

-A SECA in the 12 nm zones of EU Member States would reduce SO2 emissions by about 15 percent compared to the baseline situation, and by 50 percent if extended to the 200nm zones of EU Member States.
-Applied to all coastal States in the Mediterranean, a 12 nm SECA would lead to about 25 percent lower emissions, and the 200 nm zone to 80 percent lower Sox (IIASA, 2019) [18].
+A SECA in the 12 nm zones of EU Member States would reduce $SO_2$ emissions by about 15% compared with the baseline situation, and by 50% if extended to the 200 nm zones of EU Member States.
+Applied to all coastal States in the Mediterranean, a 12 nm SECA would lead to about 25% lower emissions, and the 200 nm zone to 80% lower SOx (IIASA, 2019).